Mohammed Rajab Sadiq Abu Ghanim: Background

-Mohammed is alleged to have volunteered to fight in Bosnia's war of liberation, and the Yemeni Civil War, prior to heading to Afghanistan to volunteer to serve as a fighter for the Taliban.
+Mohammed is alleged to have volunteered to fight in The Bosnian War, and the Yemeni Civil War, prior to heading to Afghanistan to volunteer to serve as a fighter for the Taliban.

 He is alleged to have been an Osama bin Laden bodyguard, to know about a secret bigger than al-Qaeda's attacks on September 11, 2001, although he told interrogators he had only served with the Taliban, and had never met Osama bin Laden.

 Carol Rosenberg, of the Miami Herald, has been tracking Guantanamo's first twenty captives, who arrived at Guantanamo on January 11, 2002.
 She eventually identified Ghanim as one of the first twenty individuals.

 Official status reviews

 Originally the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.

 In 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.